hansonhl/antra/README.md

 ## Installation and dependencies

-Install `compgraph` using `pip`:
+Install `antra` using `pip`:

 ```
-$ pip install compgraph
+$ pip install antra
 ```

-`compgraph` is implemented using vanilla Python 3, and its basic usage doesn't depend on other packages.
+`antra` is implemented using vanilla Python 3, and its basic usage doesn't depend on other packages.

-To utilize `compgraph`'s batch operations, please [install `pytorch`](https://pytorch.org/get-started/locally/)
+To utilize `antra`'s batch operations, please [install `pytorch`](https://pytorch.org/get-started/locally/)

 ## Basic Usage

-`compgraph` supports defining a computation graph composed of computation nodes.
+`antra` supports defining a computation graph composed of computation nodes.
 Each node is either a *leaf*, which serve as the input of the graph, or can be a function, which takes in the output values of other nodes as inputs, and returns a single value.
 The computation graph must be a directed acyclic graph, and must have one single *root* node which outputs the final result of the entire graph.